brianP1201/hbcu-dating-app-project/README.md

 - **Mobile: App features are entirely mobile-based.**
 - **Story: Allows users to meet potential dating partners who attend a Historically Black College and University (HBCU).**
 - **Market: HBCU students who are looking for dating partners with similar likes and interests could enjoy using this app.**
 - **Habit: Users can open the app at any time to change their profile and look for new dating partners.
-The ability to upload personal photos through the app and onto your profile, as well as messasging other users is very conducive to forming a habit using this app.**
+The ability to upload personal photos through the app and onto your profile, as well as messaging other users is very conducive to forming a habit using this app.**
-- **Scope: Building out a fully fleshed out UI/UX for this application could be very time-consuming and techincally challenging.
+- **Scope: Building out a fully fleshed out UI/UX for this application could be very time-consuming and technically challenging.
 A scaled-down version of the app could still be very interesting to build with the ability to search for dating partners based only on likes, interests, and preferences.**

 ## Product Spec